EpicTask/epictask/services/frontend_mobile/README.md

 ## Overview

 Epic Task Flutter Frontend is a mobile app built using Flutter to interact with the Epic Task backend API.
-This app allows users to manage tasks, collaborate with team members, and track project progress.

 ## Features

 - User authentication and registration
 - Create, view, update, and delete tasks
-- Assign tasks to team members
+- Assign tasks
 - Track task progress and status
-- Collaborate with team members through comments
 - Responsive and intuitive user interface

 ## Screenshots